OctopusDeploy/docs/docs/octopus-rest-api/examples/reports/project-permissions-report.md

 ---
 title: Project permissions report
-description: An example script that will provide a report which users have access to specific projects.
+description: An example script that will provide a report of which users have access to specific projects.
 ---

-The current Octopus UI provides the ability to see the permissions from a user's point of view.
+The Octopus Web Portal provides the ability to see the permissions from a user's point of view.
 This script demonstrates how to generate a report of permissions from a project's point of view.

 ## Usage